CaTeNdrE/gas-gmail-add-parent-of-nested-label/README.md

 **Please Note**:

-     If you completed steps 11 - 20, but took a too long, that script instance will have timed out with a permission-related error.
+     If you completed steps 11 - 20, but took too long, that script instance will have timed out with a permission-related error.
 Don't worry, future instances will succeed.
 Simply manually run the script again to confirm by repeating steps 12 - 14.
 You should no longer be prompted for authorization.